Cancer screening from the learning disability and autism hub

 The NHS have made a video on Accessing cervical screening with the right support for people with a learning disability.

-There is an easy read guide about cervical screening and a Beyond Words have created a an easy guide to cervical screening.
+There is an easy read guide about cervical screening (GOV.UK) and Beyond Words have created an easy read guide to cervical screening.

 You can learn about smear tests for people with a learning disability on the Jo's Cervical Cancer Trust website.